SimonJang/elastic-search-seeder/README.md

-# elastic-search-seeder
-Script to seed ElasticSearch with data for testing purposes.
+# Script to seed ElasticSearch with data.